How to Get Medicare Clients: 9 Channels Ranked by Cost and Risk

-To get Medicare clients as an agent, run a small number of compliant channels well: paid search and Meta lead forms for volume, an SEO-backed website for low-cost compounding leads, and referrals and community events for trust.
-Track cost per enrollment, not cost per lead, and stay inside CMS marketing rules.
+To get Medicare clients as an agent, run a few of the nine channels well rather than all badly: paid search and Meta lead forms for volume, an SEO-backed website and Google Business Profile for cheap compounding leads, direct mail and events for turning-65 reach, referrals for trust.
+Track cost per enrollment and stay inside CMS rules.

 Most agents asking how to get Medicare clients are really asking two questions at once: which channels actually produce enrollments, and which ones won’t get a letter from a carrier’s compliance team.
 This post answers both, channel by channel, with the trade-offs laid out plainly.

-For context on how we think about this market, our own book runs about $7.40 cost per lead at roughly a 1-in-6 close rate, across 17 live campaigns and 48,210 leads in the trailing twelve months.
-Those numbers shape the advice below: we favor channels we can measure to a cost per enrollment, not channels that just look busy.
+For context on how we think about this market, we run our own final-expense and senior-market lead operation, so the advice below comes from live campaigns, not theory: we favor channels we can measure to a cost per enrollment, not channels that just look busy.

 The only metric that matters: cost per enrollment

 Lead count is a vanity number.
-A Medicare agent who pays $9 per lead but closes 1 in 20 is spending more per client than one paying $22 per lead closing 1 in 6.
+A Medicare agent who pays $9 per lead but closes 1 in 20 is spending more per client than one paying $22 per lead closing one in six.
 Before you pick a channel, decide how you’ll track the chain from spend to enrollment.

 Here is the math that should drive every channel decision: